July 11, 2019

 As is true with many good programs, some people may lose interest in gamification, while others will try to abuse it.
 By being aware, you can add elements into the games, and build milestones and stop points to eliminate unintended consequences.

-Setting daily and total limits on actions, rewarding specific actions, and calling attention to abuses (but not abusers) can help deter overdoing a desired behavior, disengagement, and exploiting loopholes/shortcuts in the system.
+Setting daily and total limits on actions, rewarding specific actions, and calling attention to abuses (but not abusers) can help deter overdoing the desired behavior, disengagement, and exploiting loopholes/shortcuts in the system.

 9. Create a Community for Players